-Make sure the scissors you use are sharp because once they’re dull, they’ll only tear the nail and will be painful for the cat.
+Make sure the scissors you use are sharp because once they’re dull, they’ll only tear the claw and will be painful for the cat.

-The photo below is just one example of cat nail scissors.
+The photo below is just one example of scissors designed for cats.

-- Trim your cat’s nails in a well-lit or sunny room.
+- Trim your cat’s claws in a well-lit or sunny room.

 - Find someone else to help hold the cat still unless you can do it yourself.